fmenozzi/fmenozzi.github.io/_posts/2015-09-21-location-location-location.markdown

 }
 {% endhighlight %}

 Notice that the only difference between the first and second example is that I am accessing the value at `(r,c)` in each iteration, instead of at `(c,r)`.
-This seemingly innocuous change results in a surprinsingly big performance boost: Running the second example takes 0.50 seconds while the first example takes 1.45 seconds.
+This seemingly innocuous change results in a surprinsingly big performance boost: On my machine, running the second example takes 0.50 seconds, while the first example takes 1.45 seconds.

 This may not seem like a lot, but think about it: by swapping <i>two characters</i> in our code that control memory access patterns, we made the program run <i>three times faster</i>.
 Imagine if this kind of code was nested deep inside a series of performance-critical loops and you can start to imagine why such an improvement would be important.
-Additionally, the presence of the prefetcher means that, if we access our data contiguously, we are essentially extending our cache infinitely long, since the prefetcher is always going to be a few steps ahead of us.
+Additionally, the presence of the prefetcher means that, if we access our data contiguously, we are essentially extending our cache infinitely, since the prefetcher is always going to be a few steps ahead of us.

+Memory, it seems, is like real-estate - it's all about the location, location, location.

-If you want to learn more about this phenomenon, I highly recommend checking out [Herb Sutter's talk on modern C++](https://channel9.msdn.com/Events/Build/2014/2-661).
-The post with the example that he mentions [can be found here](http://gameprogrammingpatterns.com/data-locality.html).
+<i>If you want to learn more about this phenomenon, I highly recommend checking out [Herb Sutter's talk on modern C++](https://channel9.msdn.com/Events/Build/2014/2-661).
+The post with the example that he mentions [can be found here](http://gameprogrammingpatterns.com/data-locality.html).</i>